drcika/apc-extension/README.md

 ### `font.family`

-Change the default font family for any part of VSCode
+Customize font family for any part of VSCode

 <details>
 <summary>Defaults in vscode</summary>